Long Term Nursing Care Insurance

 Health insurance covers medical bills, hospitals, and prescription medicines, but not usually for nursing or palliative care.

 This applies not just to the elderly but those of all ages, as accidents can happen.
+Currently more than 2.8 Million people in Germany have to receive long-term-nursing care, many of them in 24/7 care in expensive nursing homes

-Insurance for your elderly parents living in Germany should be considered as well, as in many cases adult children can be responsible for parents´ care once their own savings run out.
+Insurance for your elderly parents living in Germany should be considered as well, as in many cases adult children can be responsible financially for parents´ care once their own savings run out.
 You will also be protecting your own children from suffering financially if you ever require nursing care.

 If you have German health insurance, you already have some cover for long-term nursing care through the Pflegepflichtversicherung (usually abbreviated as PV in the public system, or PVN in the private).
 This will make a payout if you are assessed as needing long-term nursing care.